 Dear [Company] team,

 I hope you have a fantastic holiday season!
-I’m a huge fan of what you guys are doing at [company], and I look forward to [continuing to use your product, following your company updates, and learning more about your awesome culture] in 2016.
+I’m a huge fan of what you guys are doing at [Company], and I look forward to [continuing to use your product, following your company updates, and learning more about your awesome culture] in 2019.

 P.S.
 Congrats on [recent company achievement or announcement]!

-Oh, and if you’re reading this too late for the holidays—pick up “Happy New Year” cards instead.
+Oh, and if you’re reading this too late for the holidays—turn these holiday greetings into “Happy New Year” cards instead.
 That gives you a little bit of extra time to get these out.